Benin

 The Royal Palaces of Abomey testify to the power of those who ruled the Kingdom of Dahomey, one of the most powerful in West Africa.

-The site consists of a number of former palaces (one for each successive king) within the same enclosure in the center of Abomey and one palace a few km’s away.
+The site consists of several former palaces (one for each successive king) within the same enclosure in the center of Abomey and one palace a few km away.
 These palaces were the political centers of their time and also stored the treasures of the kingdom.
 They were made with traditional earthen materials and decorated with polychrome bas-reliefs.

 Community Perspective: inside the complex, you will find the best polychrome bas-reliefs.
 The tombs and museum are also interesting to visit.
 Solivagant’s review tells more about the history of the Fon of Dahomey.